spencer-owens/catch-a-case/docs/new-project-setup.md

 ```
 Use @project-overview.md and @user-stories.md to create a document called `project-map.md`, which should be a high-level website map (site structure).

-It should be organized by user type (unauthenticated visitors, customers, agents, and admins), with each section linking back to features described in the specs.
+It should be organized by user type, with each section linking back to features described in the specs.
 Make this thorough and exhaustive so it can be a reliable reference for other parts of the build process.

 Provide the file in markdown format.
+Output to the /project-info folder.
 ```